SuminPark02/SuminPark02.github.io/_pages/about.md

 news: false
 ---

-Hello!
-I'm **Sumin Park**, a senior undergraduate student in the Department of Industrial Engineering at **UNIST**, expected to graduate in **August 2025**.
+Hi, I’m Sumin Park 👋
-My work focuses on understanding and improving the reliability and responsible behavior of Graph Neural Networks and LLMs in complex decision-making systems.
+I’m a master’s student at the Data Intelligence Lab, UNIST AI Graduate School.
+I explore how to make Graph Neural Networks and Large Language Models more trustworthy for real-world decision-making.

 <!-- ## 🛠 Selected Projects